Duisenbaeva/Duisenbaeva/README.md

 💼 Experience
-- Built multiple mobile apps using Flutter (personal & study projects)
+- Built multiple mobile apps using Swift (personal & study projects)
 - Focused on writing clean, reusable, and maintainable code
 - Always curious to try new mobile technologies 🚀